tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 * Is it possible to reconstruct an identical IAVL tree given separate subtrees in an appropriate order, or is more data needed about the branch structure?

 * Should we punish nodes that provide invalid snapshots?

-* Should `ResponseOfferSnapshot` and `ResponseApplySnapshotChunk` return specific codes for e.g. invalid heights, unknown formats, and so on?

 * Is it OK for state-synced nodes to not have historical blocks nor historical IAVL versions?